Anubhavinchu Raja

 Anubhavinchu Raja is a 2021 Indian Telugu-language romantic action comedy film written and directed by Sreenu Gavireddy and produced by Supriya Yarlagadda through Annapurna Studios and Sree Ventakeswara Cinemas.
-The film features Raj Tarun and Kasish Khan in lead roles.
+The film features Raj Tarun and Kashish Khan in lead roles.
 It was released on 26 November 2021, and grossed ₹4.95 crore at the box office.

 Plot

 Raju works as a security guard in idm company along with his friend where he learns that Raju a.k.a.
 King Kong Raju has hired goons to kill him.
 On asking about it, Raju reveals that after inheriting his grandfather's wealth at a young age, lives a lavish life and becomes the village's laughing stock.
 On a quest to prove himself worthy of respect, things go haywire, when he decides to become the sarpanch of the village.